rmogelberg/pls.itu.dk/Projects.md

 ### Some past projects

+-   [Trustworthy Democratic Technology (DemTech)](http://www.demtech.dk/).
+PI: Carsten Schürmann, funded by The Danish Council for Strategic Research.
+Duration: 1.
+July, 2011- 30.
+June 2017.
+-   Guarded recursive types in the foundations of programming languages.
+    PI: Rasmus Møgelberg, funded by the Danish agency for research and innovation.
+Duration: 2015-2018.
 -   CHOReography Driven programming and Security (CHORDS).
 PI: Marco Carbone.
 Steno research grant funded by the
     Danish agency for research and innovation.
 Duration: 2011-2013